Brice Wembangomo: Bodø/Glimt

 On 3 January 2022, Bodø/Glimt announced that they had signed Wembangomo on a three-year contract that would run until December 2024.
 His official club debut came on 17 February as a starter at left-back in a 3–1 victory in the UEFA Europa Conference League over Celtic at Celtic Park.
 He made his debut in the domestic league on the opening day of the season as a starter against Rosenborg in a 2–2 draw, providing an assist for Runar Espejord for Bodø's second goal.

+Having never represented a youth national team, Wembangomo received his first international callup for Norway in June 2023.
+He won his first cap as a substitute against Cyprus.

 Personal life

 He is a younger brother of Hugues Wembangomo.